Martin Gardner: Influence

-Gardner's column introduced the public to books such as A K Dewdney’s Planiverse and Douglas Hofstadter’s Gödel, Escher, Bach.
-(Note: The range of wonderful problems, examples, and theorems that Gardner treated over the years is enormous.
-They include ideas from geometry, algebra, number theory, graph theory, topology, and knot theory, to name but a few.)
-(Note: I discovered how good [the columns] really were, covering everything from public-key cryptography to superstring theory.
-He was the first to cover so many breakthroughs.
-Gardner was instrumental in spreading the awareness and understanding of M. C. Escher’s work.
+Gardner's column introduced the public to books such as A K Dewdney's Planiverse and Douglas Hofstadter's Gödel, Escher, Bach.
+Gardner was instrumental in spreading the awareness and understanding of M. C. Escher's work.
 Gardner wrote to Escher in 1961 to ask permission to use his Horseman tessellation in an upcoming column about H.S.M.
 Coxeter.
 Escher replied, saying that he knew Gardner as author of The Annotated Alice, which had been sent to Escher by Coxeter.
-The correspondence led to Gardner introducing the previously unknown Escher's art to the world.)
+The correspondence led to Gardner introducing the previously unknown Escher's art to the world.
 His writing was credited as both broad and deep.
 Noam Chomsky once wrote, "Martin Gardner's contribution to contemporary intellectual culture is unique – in its range, its insight, and understanding of hard questions that matter."
-Gardner repeatedly alerted the public (and other mathematicians) to recent discoveries in mathematics–recreational and otherwise.
+Gardner repeatedly alerted the public (and other mathematicians) to recent discoveries in mathematics – recreational and otherwise.
 In addition to introducing many first-rate puzzles and topics such as Penrose tiles and Conway's Game of Life, he was equally adept at writing columns about traditional mathematical topics such as knot theory, Fibonacci numbers, Pascal's triangle, the Möbius strip, transfinite numbers, four-dimensional space, Zeno's paradoxes, Fermat's Last Theorem, and the four-color problem.